 The key to make sure your system is not creating any garbage is to warm up your critical path from start to finish a couple of million times and then check for memory allocation another couple of million times.
 If it is allocating memory linearly as the number of iterations increases, it is most likely creating garbage and you should use the stack trace provided by MemorySampler to investigate it further.
 It might sound more complicated than it really is as it will often be straightforward to verify that as you iterate doing the same thing, the same object is allocated over and over again indicating a garbage leak, as it was the case with the java.util.HashMap.

 Real-time applications usually have a critical loop that is executed non-stop by a high-priority thread.
-You can plug the MemorySampler in that loop to embody your whole application.
-For example, CoralReactor, which is a high-performance asynchronous network library, has the following code at the top of its critical selector (i.e. reactor) thread:
+You can plug the MemorySampler in that loop to embody your whole critical path.
+For example, CoralReactor, which is our high-performance asynchronous and non-blocking network I/O library, has the following code at the top of its critical selector (i.e. reactor) thread:

 while (isRunning) {